ez-af/ComfyUI-EZ-AF-Nodes/CSV/!README.txt

 Also native for Microsoft Excel reading and saving

-Note: Refreshing widgets will always override selected file and prompt
+Note: Refreshing widgets will always override selected prompt (selected file will not be changed)